JaiWillems/celest/docs/source/modules/schedule.rst

 Initial Solution
 ^^^^^^^^^^^^^^^^

-The scheduling algorithm uses the sum of scheduled requires priorities as a measure of the quality of the solution.
+The scheduling algorithm measures the quality of a solution by the sum of scheduled request priorities (i.e. the objective function).
 That is, the goal of the algorithm is to determine the highest sum of priorities of all scheduled observations.
 As a result, a good initial solution is greedy one.
-The :class:`Scheduler`'s ALNS algorithm sorts all requests in decreasing order of their priorities and then in increasing order of start time; the scheduler then attempts to schedule all tasks in order whilst adhering to the request constraints and takes the resulting solution to be the initial solution.
+The :class:`Scheduler`'s ALNS algorithm sorts all requests in decreasing order by priority and then in increasing order of start time; the scheduler then attempts to schedule all tasks in order whilst adhering to the request constraints.
+The resulting solution is taken to be the initial solution.

 Note that if all requests are scheduled in the initial solution, the algorithm stops and returns the initial solution.